au-ts/libvmm/docs/MANUAL.md

 # Introduction

-This document aims to describe the VMM and how to use it.
-If you feel there is something missing from this document or the VMM itself, feel free to let us know by [opening an issue on the GitHub repository](https://github.com/au-ts/libvmm).
+This document aims to describe the libvmm project and how to use it.
+If you feel there is something missing from this document or libvmm itself, feel free to let us know by [opening an issue on the GitHub repository](https://github.com/au-ts/libvmm).

 ## Supported architectures and platforms